imasy36/Machine-Learning-with-python/README.md

 # Machine-Learning-with-python
 Machine learning using python

-This codes were implemented in Google colab
+This codes are implemented in Google colab